by Israel W. Charny

 However, it is our conviction that understanding the Holocaust in a universal context with all other cases of genocide, and the study of genocide is a universal process that needs to be confronted and contained, in no way should lead to minimization or other denials of the Holocaust.

 For more complete information on the studies of readers’ responses to the contents of JGR articles, see http://www.ihgjlm.com/denial-of-genocide/.
-Note the information given includes references to several major criticisms of the studies by other Holocaust scholars.
+Note that the information provided includes references to several major criticisms of the studies by other genocide scholars.

 Charny, Israel W. (2016).
 Holocaust Minimization, Anti-Israel Themes, and Antisemitism: Bias at the Journal of Genocide Research.
 Journal for the Study of Antisemitism, Vol.7. http://jsantisemitism.org/images/journals/articles/Holocaust-Minimization-Anti-Israel-&-Antisemitism-at-JGR.pdf